afunnydev/tinysociety/content/articles/2019-02-18-do-i-need-a-down-payment-for-financing-my-tiny-house.md

 ---
 title: Do I Need A Down Payment for Financing My Tiny House?
-description: >-
-  Tiny homes differ in many ways from your average residential home, and that includes in the way they can be financed.
+description: "Tiny homes differ in many ways from your average residential home, and that includes in the way they can be financed.
 Typically, you use a mortgage from a bank to finance a home purchase.
-While this can be an option for some tiny home buyers, it usually isn’t for one essential reason: tiny homes are mobile and lack foundations, which are required by traditional lenders and the government.
+While this can be an option for some tiny home buyers, it usually isn’t for one essential reason: tiny homes are mobile and lack foundations, which are required by traditional lenders and the government."
 slug: down-payment-for-financing-my-tiny-house
 author: davidm
 image: /img/banner-image-2700-1800-tiny-house-guest-post-feb-2019.jpg
 overlay: true
-date: '2019-02-18'
+date: 2019-02-18
+lastmod: 2022-12-20
 notloaded:
   need: true
 listing:
   title: Do I Need A Down Payment for Financing My Tiny House?
-  description: >-
-    If you’re thinking about purchasing a tiny home, a down payment may not be the first thing on your mind.
+  description: If you’re thinking about purchasing a tiny home, a down payment may
+    not be the first thing on your mind.
 Whether you’re contemplating purchasing or building a tiny home to downsize your living situation, save money, or get off the grid, you may not think you need to save a 20% down payment like in a traditional mortgage.
   image: /img/square-image-guest-post-febuary-2019.jpg
-likes: '0'
 categories:
   - Tiny house financing
 i18nlanguage: en
 menuid: articles
-ordre: 1
 infographic: false
 draft: false
 noindex: false
 hincluded: false
 mapsjs: false
+ordre: 1
+likes: "0"
 ---
 If you’re thinking about purchasing a tiny home, a down payment may not be the first thing on your mind.
 Whether you’re contemplating purchasing or building a tiny home to downsize your living situation, save money, or get off the grid, you may not think you need to save a 20% down payment like in a traditional mortgage.

 Tiny homes differ in many ways from your average residential home, and that includes in the way they can be financed.
-Typically, you use a mortgage from a bank to finance a home purchase.
+Typically, you [use a mortgage](https://www.sofi.com/home-loans/mortgage/) from a bank to finance a home purchase.
 While this can be an option for some tiny home buyers, it usually isn’t for one essential reason: tiny homes are mobile and lack foundations, which are required by traditional lenders and [the government.](http://www.homebuyinginstitute.com/mortgage/fha-property-requirements-476/)

 ## How Can I Finance A Tiny Home?